 What is a Family Mission Statement?

-The first step in living an intentional life with a family is writing a Family Mission Statement.
 This should be a clear, well-thought-out vision of what you want your family’s focus to be.

 Wikipedia says a business’ Mission Statement “is a short statement of why an organization exists, what its overall goal is, and identifying the goal of its operations.”